 The DRG is over 40 and loving it!
-To learn more about our family-owned, full-service marketing research company, explore The DRG Timeline to view key company events over the years.
+To learn more about our family-owned, full-service market research company, explore The DRG Timeline to view key company events over the years.

 1974 R. Dieringer Research Associates is founded in August by Bob Dieringer, Sr. The company is based out of a single 12' by 8' room in an office building in Milwaukee, WI owned by Bob's father, which he pays $60/month for.
 (The DRG eventually grows to take over the entire building, until the company's move in 2007 to its current headquarters.)